No. 103 Squadron RAF: World War II

 At the outbreak of the Second World War the Squadron was deployed to France as part of the RAF Advanced Air Striking Force.
 On 10 May 1940 the Luftwaffe and the German Army invaded France, Belgium and the Netherlands.
-The Squadron was heavily committed during the Battle of France, sustaining many losses.
+The Squadron suffered many losses.
 In mid June 1940 the Squadron withdrew from France for RAF Abingdon in England.

-103 Squadron was then transferred to RAF Newton near Nottingham and reverted to the control of No. 1 Group RAF, Bomber Command.
-In October 1940 it was re-equipped with Vickers Wellington bombers.
+103 Squadron was transferred to RAF Newton near Nottingham and reverted to the control of No. 1 Group RAF, Bomber Command.
+In October 1940 it was re-equipped with Wellington bombers.
 Operations were carried out with this type on targets on mainland Europe.
 The Squadron moved into the new airfield at RAF Elsham Wolds in July 1941.
-In July 1942 the Wellingtons were replaced by Handley Page Halifax bombers.
+In July 1942 the Wellingtons were replaced by Halifax bombers.
 These were in turn replaced in late October 1942 by Avro Lancaster bombers, which 103 Squadron flew on many operations to Germany and occupied Europe for the rest of the war.

-During the Second World War 103 Squadron flew over 6000 operational sorties, at a high cost in both men and machines.
-On February 14, 1943, the Squadron was sent to bomb the city of Milan in Northern Italy, but the bomber leading the formation was hit by incendiary bombs dropped from another Lancaster over the target and crashed in the southern outskirts of the city.
+During the war 103 Squadron flew over 6,000 operational sorties, at a high cost in men and machines.
+On 14 February 1943, the squadron was sent to bomb Milan in Northern Italy but the bomber leading the formation was hit by incendiary bombs dropped from another Lancaster over the target and crashed in the southern outskirts of the city.
 Some parts of the bomber were discovered in 1990 during the extension of the Milan Metro.
-At the conclusion of the Second World War, on 26 November 1945, the Squadron was disbanded by renumbering it to 57 Squadron.
+After the war, on 26 November 1945, the Squadron was disbanded by renumbering it to 57 Squadron.